Inviting people onto Mastodon and the Fediverse

 How long does it take for all my followers to transfer over?

-Some people on your follower list may take hours or even days to automatically follow your new account depending on how busy their own server is.
-There’s nothing you can do to speed this up, because it’s your follower’s server waiting to process the update request.
+Most people on your follower list should transfer over in a few hours, but for some of your followers it may take days or weeks to automatically follow your new account.
+There’s nothing you can do to speed this up, because it depends on how busy their server is and how many tasks it has to do before it gets to your follower’s update.
 Busier servers may have longer processing queues and take longer to handle follower transfers.

 What happens to my old posts?
 Do they transfer over as well?